 From the publisher, Doubleday Canada (an imprint of Random House).

-I was lucky to receive an ARC from the publisher and read The Little Shadows a few months ago.
-I was looking forward to it because I really enjoyed Marina Endicott’s novel, Good to a Fault—which was part of Canada Reads 2010—despite the meandering pace and introverted characters.
+I was looking forward to reading The Little Shadows because I really enjoyed Marina Endicott’s novel, Good to a Fault—which was part of Canada Reads 2010—despite the meandering pace and introverted characters.
 Her writing has a power to it that goes beyond what’s put on the page—the character’s emotional journey is far greater than the plot of the novel.

 I didn’t want to put The Little Shadows down at night, and I didn’t want the story to end, but it wasn’t a desperate heart-racing pull that I felt.
 It was just a gentle tugging at my heart strings, a quiet reminder that there were things left undone and unsaid.
 I looked forward to pulling the book out each evening, despite being desperately tired.